周次: 5 日期: March 25, 2022 节次: 2

 Recall that the substitution rule is

-where $u=g(x)$ is a differentiable function whose range is an interval $I$ and $f$ is continuous on $I.$ Success in integration often hinges on the ability to spot what part of the integrand should be called $u$ in order that one will also have $du$, so that a known formula can be applied.
+where u=g(x) is a differentiable function whose range is an interval I and f is continuous on I. Success in integration often hinges on the ability to spot what part of the integrand should be called u in order that one will also have du, so that a known formula can be applied.
 This means that the first requirement for skill in integration is a thorough mastery of the formulas for differentiation.

 Untitled